KCErb/lucky-hasura-docker/GUIDE.md

    chmod 600 /home/lhd/.ssh/authorized_keys
    ```

    This setup copies the authorized keys from root to the user so that you can still log in with the same key you were using to log in as root.
+It also adds `lhd` to the docker group.

 2. In the DO droplet, we use `ufw` (Uncomplicated Firewall) and since we'll be serving from this box we'll need to `ufw allow` a couple of ports: 80 and 443.
 You can use `ufw status` to see a list of ports that are allowed.
 2375 and 2376 are used by docker for communication between instances, this is so that you can have droplets participate in the same Docker network.
 3. In your Gitlab repository, provision two Deploy Tokens under `Settings > Repository`.